mever-team/FairBench/docs/llms.md

 # Assessing LLMs

-You can use FairBench to assess the fairness of Large Language Models (LLMs) under synthetic prompts to uncover explicit or implicit biases.
+Use FairBench to assess the fairness of Large Language Models (LLMs).
+Uncovering explicit or implicit biases can be done via either well-controlled synthetic prompts or given natural language processing datasets.

 !!! warning
     The prompts and prompt templates described in this documentation and implemented